jtmcg3/CoffeeRL/scripts/coffee-reasoning-prd.md

 ## Executive Summary

-CoffeeRL-Lite is a focused, practical implementation of a coffee brewing AI assistant, designed to be built by a single developer on an ultra-low budget (<$200).
-Using Phi-2 (2.7B) with QLoRA fine-tuning, the project focuses exclusively on V60 pour-over optimization with 1,000 high-quality training examples.
+CoffeeRL-Lite is a focused, practical implementation of a coffee brewing AI assistant, designed to be built by a single developer on an ultra-low budget (<$150).
+Using Qwen2-0.5B (for local development) with QLoRA fine-tuning, the project focuses exclusively on V60 pour-over optimization with 1,000 high-quality training examples.

 ---